 Tealights should be burned in the little containers in which they are poured.
 In the rare case that the wick tab has slid off-center, re-center it using a non-flammable item while the wax is liquid.
 Our tealights burn for approximately 4 hours each.

 All container candles should be allowed to burn until the wax pool reaches the outside rim each time.
 By blowing the candle out too early, you limit the wax pool to that diameter and shorten the life of the candle.
 A votive candle takes approximately 4 hours to pool completely.

-Pillars should be burned on a plate or pillar holder, not in a tight fitting container, and should also be allowed to burn to the outer edges; one or two hours per inch is recommended.
-Pillar sides can be gently molded in with dampened fingers after the wick is extinguished and while the wax is still warm.
+Pillars should be burned on a plate or pillar holder, not in a tight-fitting container.
+They should be allowed to melt to the outer edges; which may take up to several hours per inch.
+The sides will form a beautiful amber cup to hold the flame, and in time should be gently molded in with dampened fingers, after the wick is extinguished, and while the wax is still warm.

 When extinguishing candles, it is cleaner and safer to snuff them out, rather than to blow them out.
 Hold the snuffer over the flame for enough time to eliminate afterglow.
 This also preserves the wick and lengthens the burn time of the candle.

 It is natural for 100% pure beeswax to develop “bloom” over time.
 The white bloom is due to the natural oils rising to the candle surface.
 (Only real beeswax blooms and only real honey crystallizes.)
 This in no way affects the quality of the candle.
 Actually, many people appreciate this aspect and intentionally let their candles “age.”
 However, if you prefer to restore the original pure golden color, simply rub the candle in your hands or with a dry cloth.

 Thank you for your interest in Quiet Light Candles!